 Green City, City of Sanctuary: Moving Forward Together

-We don’t yet know exactly what the election of Trump as President, together with Republican control of the Senate and House of Representatives, will mean for the United States, but the outlines are becoming clear.
+We don’t yet know exactly what the election of Trump as President, along with Republican control of the Senate and House of Representatives, will mean for the United States, but the outlines are becoming clear.
 It’s clear that the incoming administration, and its allies in congress, will make life much tougher for immigrants to the United States, promising mass deportations and discrimination against Muslim immigrants.
-There are ominous signs of tough times ahead for LGBTQ, women’s, and public health issues, not to mention near certain backward steps on climate and environmental issues.
+There are ominous signs of tough times ahead for LGBTQ, women’s, and public health issues, and near-certain backward steps on climate and environmental issues.

 Our Federal social safety net, from Social Security to health care and support for housing, is also threatened.
 Our safety net is already weak compared to peer countries, and income inequality continues to worsen, making threatened cutbacks even more dire for an increasingly broad swath of Americans.